PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 * It uses a recursive view; a feed for a category will also include all of the content for its subcategories
 * Items with an `Entry-Type` of `sidebar` will not appear in the feed
 * Items with response-type microformat headers (`in-reply-to`, `bookmark-of`, `like-of`, `rsvp`) will not appear unless there's a URL parameter of `push=1`
+* If a user is logged out and there are unauthorized entries that would potentially be visible, it displays a stub entry to indicate that login is possible, and also a `<link rel="authorization">` on the feed with the hopes that eventually social readers will support that as a UI cue

 ### Entry template (`entry.html`)